nexpy/nexpy/README.md

 * lmfit                http://newville.github.io/lmfit-py (Fitting only)
 * pyspec               http://pyspec.sourceforge.net (SPEC reader only)

-The following environment variables may need to be set NEXUSLIB --> /point/to/lib/libNeXus.so
-PYTHONPATH --> must include paths to ipython,numpy,scipy,matplotlib if installed in nonstandard place
+The following environment variable may need to be set PYTHONPATH --> must include paths to ipython,numpy,scipy,matplotlib if installed in nonstandard place

 All of the above are included in the Enthought Python Distribution v7.3.

 PyQt4 should also work instead of PySide.
 NeXpy automatically checks for which PyQt variant is available (PySide or PyQt4 - not PyQt).

 To run with the GUI
 ===================